simplylu/namespotter/README.md

+> Changes upcoming...
+Will restructure the whole project (YAML definition of services instead of plenty of files that contain basically the same lines of code).
+Also, not only scanning for existent usernames will be possible, but also, to extract possibly interesting information from each service.
+Translation into YAML syntax will take a while.
+Stay tuned.

+---

 # NameSpotter
 NameSpotter is a powerful but easy Python program designed to efficiently scan multiple websites and social media platforms to check the availability of a specific username.
 Utilizing the power of multithreading, NameSpotter maximizes performance by concurrently scanning dozens of websites, allowing you to quickly determine if a username is registered or available.